15 On the road and off it.

 ‘Fraid not.
 Only for speeding.
 As long as the Ho Chi Minh trail cannot be eradicated, this is a tricky proposition.’

-‘So that’s where you come in,’ I said.
+‘So that’s where you come in,’ I said, ‘licenced to kill.’

 ‘You got it’, he replied.
 ‘Instead of sending American ground troops to prevent a Communist takeover here, the Company runs thousands of sources.
 In order for the northern troops coming down the Trail to function operationally, they need a local infrastructure.
-Our assets inform us about these movements so their local power base can be eradicated.’
+Our assets inform us about these movements so their local power base can be eradicated.
+Each hit slices a viper from Medusa’s crown.
+Their leaderless ranks then wither away.’

 ‘Just like that.’